 A flat-fee retainer allows the client to pay a flat rate for legal services.
 It is a guarantee the client will only pay a certain amount, no matter how long or short our representation lasts.
 The client deposits one fee and our firm withdraws as the attorney completes certain phases.
 For example, the firm will withdraw a portion when it completes the demand letter, another if it negotiates a settlement, and so on.
 That way, our clients only pay for a particular phase or if we resolve their case.
 The firm may offer flat-fee litigation on a case-by-case basis.

-Flat-fee negotiations for pre-litigation employment cases that do not involve filing an administrative charge (with the EEOC) is $5,000.
-This amount is similar to the $3,500 hourly retainer, and the additional $1,500 is a success fee which is only paid if we are able to negotiate a settlement agreement.
-Our firm’s flat fee for cases that involve filing a charge with the EEOC is $5,500.
+Flat-fee negotiations for pre-litigation employment cases that do not involve filing an administrative charge (with the EEOC) is $7,500.
+This amount is similar to a $5,000 hourly retainer.
+The additional $2,500 is a success fee which is only paid if we are able to negotiate some form of a settlement agreement.
+Our firm’s flat fee for cases that involve filing a charge with the EEOC is $10,500.

 We take cases on a contingency fee retainer that have the following characteristics:

 Even if your case meets most or all of the above descriptions, it does not guarantee that we will offer a contingency-fee retainer agreement.
 It also depends on our firm’s availability and current caseload.

 We require a deposit of $6,000 to retain the firm at our hourly rate.
 The firm will put these funds into a trust account where it will remain yours until work is performed.
 The attorney will bill against the retainer at an hourly rate.
 Once the retainer drops below $3,000, you will be required to replenish the retainer until the representation ends.
 Any money remaining in the trust account at the end of the representation will be returned to you.
 You may end the representation at any time and for any reason.
 The firm will provide you with monthly invoices detailing the work performed and any funds withdrawn.